Bachelor of Health Education (Honours) (Two-year Full-time / Three-year Part-time)

 A primary healthcare system is the most economically feasible and efficient approach to providing healthcare to a population with increasingly complex and chronic diseases.
 The keystone to such a system is education, both to individuals and to the community.
 Those professionals in our community poised to deliver this education precisely where it is needed are school teachers, social workers and nurses.
 Thus, training teachers, school social workers, nurses and promising health educators to provide health education is critical to establishing and developing an effective health care system in Hong Kong.

-This top-up degree programme builds on the foundations of prior training students have acquired in their Associate Degree / Higher Diploma in health/health-related studies.
-The programme aims to prepare nurses to train-the-trainer and to conduct health education to patient / clients in hospital and community settings.
-It is also aimed at school teachers, school social workers who work closely with the students to provide basic health education and help youth resist the various attractions; as well as promising health educators for effective health education in various settings.
+This is a degree completion programme which builds on the foundations of prior learning students have acquired in their Associate Degree / Higher Diploma in health/health-related studies.
+The programme aims to prepare nurses as train-the-trainer and knowledge skills to conduct health education to patient / clients in hospital and community settings.
+The programme also aims to prepare school teachers and school social workers to work closely with students in the provision of basic health education and behaviours to resist various attractions or health compromising behaviours.
+The programme promises to prepare health educators for effective health education in various settings.